matteranalytics/matter-analytics-webpage/README.md

 Place any static assets that should be served as-is, such as images, in the `static/` folder.
 You can organize this folder as you see fit, but make sure to:

 - Keep the `robots.txt` file in its current location, as it is related to SEO, and
-- Keep a `favicon.ico` in the same location as the current one.
+- Keep a `favicon.ico` file in its current location, as it is related to `src/app.html`.

 When referencing an image, for example in `database.ts` or within a Project Markdown file, omit the `static` prefix and use the next folder, starting with a `/`.